tuist/SwiftyTailwind/README.md

 ### Initializing a `tailwind.config.js`

-You can create a `tailwind.config.js` configuration file by running the `initialize` function on the `SwiftyTailwind` instance:
+You can create a `tailwind.config.js` configuration file by running the [`initialize`](https://swiftytailwind.pepicrft.me/documentation/swiftytailwind/swiftytailwind/initialize(directory:options:)) function on the `SwiftyTailwind` instance:

 ```swift
 try await tailwind.initialize()
 ```

+Check out all the available options in [the documentation](https://swiftytailwind.pepicrft.me/documentation/swiftytailwind/swiftytailwind/initializeoption).

 ### Running Tailwind

-To run Tailwind against a project, you can use the `run` function:
+To run Tailwind against a project, you can use the [`run`](https://swiftytailwind.pepicrft.me/documentation/swiftytailwind/swiftytailwind/run(input:output:directory:options:)) function:

 ```swift
 try await subject.run(input: inputCSSPath, output: outputCSSPath, .content("views/**/*.html"))
 ```

-If you'd like Tailwind to watch keep running watching for file changes, you can pass the `.watch` option:
+If you'd like Tailwind to keep running watching for file changes, you can pass the `.watch` option:

 ```swift